Design Pattern Evangelist Blog

 I plan to blog about most of these topics in the future, but you don’t have to wait for me.
 Many of these Software Engineering topics are covered by others through blogs, videos, podcasts, etc.

 Software Engineering is a soft science in many ways.
-It’s about working with other people to solve problems often with computers.
+It is fundamentally about working with other people to solve problems, often using computers.
 Its closest soft-science cousin would be sociology, with maybe a bit of economics mixed in.

 Career Path Series

 The Computer Science and Software Engineering comparison sets the stage for career path development.
 Here is what I’m considering so far in the series.
 This is just a working list.
-None of these are set in stone yet:
+None of these are set in stone:

 Summary